-Fear not, I’ve been there and I managed to work through low milk supply, increase my breastmilk supply AND breastfeed my daughter until she was over a year old.
+How do I know these tips work?
+Well, it is because I’ve been there and I managed to work through low milk supply, increase my breast milk supply AND breastfeed my daughter until she was over a year old.

 So, I empathise totally with how you’re feeling if your milk supply is low at the moment.